We Are Climbing Jacob's Ladder: Important recordings

 Paul Robeson sang and later recorded an a cappella version, and the American labor movement used the song in the 1930s (sometimes altering the lyrics to reflect the industry being organized).
 Noted American folk singer Pete Seeger began singing the song some time in the 1930s or 1940s, and in the mid to late 1960s added a new verse ("We are dancing Sarah's circle") to reflect, as he saw it, a more feminist, less hierarchical, less restrictive, and more joyful meaning.
 These lyrics were publicly sung at least as early as 1969.
 Completely revised feminist lyrics were copyrighted in 1975 by Carole Etzler.
 Folk singer Arlo Guthrie recorded Seeger's version in 1996, with Seeger assisting with music and vocals, for Guthrie's two-record set, More Together Again.
 In 2006, rock musician Bruce Springsteen recorded Seeger's version of Jacob's Ladder for his album We Shall Overcome: The Seeger Sessions.

 Dr. Bernice Johnson Reagon recorded an a cappella version of the song for her 1987 album River of Life: Harmony One (Flying Fish Records).
-It was later included on the soundtrack of the 1991 multipart documentary The Civil War, which was directed by Ken Burns.
-Jimmy Wolfe, host on WGTB radio in Washington, D.C., called Reagon's recording "a gem".
+It was later included on the soundtrack of the 1990 PBS miniseries The Civil War, which was directed by Ken Burns.
+Stephen Holden of The New York Times called it a "powerful rendition", while Jimmy Wolfe, host on WGTB radio in Washington, D.C., called Reagon's recording "a gem".
+Scott Alarik of The Boston Globe said Reagon's version is a "...passionate understanding of the pain the courage that fueled American spirituals.
+If there are still listeners who perceive this tune as a campfire singalong, or who have until now failed to feel the misery, longing and pride that pulses through such songs of slavery, they can't miss the point here."